cosmos/gaia/docs/delegator-guide-cli.md

 // Withdraw all rewards
 // ex value for flag: <gasPrice>=0.025uatom

-gaiacli tx distr withdraw-all-rewards --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>
+gaiacli tx distribution withdraw-all-rewards --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

 // Unbond a certain amount of Atoms from a given validator